The history of our challenge walks in words and pictures

 Some Additional Tips for Three Peaks Walkers

 See where the Mountain Goat actually lives, in this summit hike of Devil’s Castle, Albion Basin, Utah, USA.
-Click on the YouTube logo on the bar at the bottom of the video to be directed to the main YouTube site to see the video in larger size. (courtesy of Utah Pictures)
+Click on the YouTube logo on the bar at the bottom of the video to be directed to the main YouTube site to see the video in larger size.
+Video courtesy of:-

 See other Videos >